Rambler Classic: 1961

 In 1961, the Classic was available in either an I6 - 195.6 CID - or with a V8 - 250 CID - engine.
-A lighter by 80 lb aluminum block version of the OHV I6 engine, sometimes referred to as the 196, was offered as an option on Deluxe and Super models.
+A lighter by 80 lb aluminum block version of the OHV I6 engine, sometimes referred to as the 196, was offered as an option in the Deluxe and Super models.
 The die cast block features iron "sleeves" or cylinder liners with a cast iron alloy cylinder head and produces the same 127.5 hp as the cast iron version.
 The engine was described as one "wave of the future" in automotive engineering as it points the way to higher production rates and lower costs.

+The 1961 Classics were promoted as "The All-Purpose Compact Car" even though it was roomier and larger than the Rambler American models.
+Romney signed advertisements and sales literature as "The New World Standard Of Basic Excellence."
+The 1961 Rambler Classic models "became popular with many older drivers who enjoyed their performance, fuel economy, and great automatic transmission."
 American Motors "defied the detractors" with its emphasis on economical and compact-sized cars achieving a sales total of 370,600 vehicles in 1961, "lifting the Rambler to an unprecedented third place in the charts behind Chevrolet and Ford".